 Neovascularization (abnormal new vessel formation) of the retina or iris (rubeosis iridis) occurs in about 16% of patients with central retinal vein occlusion and can result in secondary (neovascular) glaucoma, which can occur weeks to months after occlusion.
 Vitreous hemorrhage may result from retinal neovascularization.

 Painless vision loss is usually sudden but it can also occur gradually over a period of days to weeks.
 Funduscopy reveals hemorrhages throughout the retina, engorged (dilated) and tortuous retinal veins, and, usually, significant retinal edema.
 These changes are typically diffuse if obstruction involves the central retinal vein and are limited to one quadrant if obstruction involves only a branch of the central retinal vein.

 The diagnosis is suspected in patients with painless vision loss, particularly those with risk factors.
 Funduscopy, color photography, and fluorescein angiography confirm the diagnosis.
 Optical coherence tomography is used to determine the degree of macular edema and its response to treatment.
 Patients with a central retinal vein occlusion are evaluated for hypertension and glaucoma and tested for diabetes.
-Young patients are tested for increased blood viscosity (with a CBC and other coagulable factors as deemed necessary).
+Young patients are tested for increased blood viscosity (with a complete blood count and clotting factors as deemed necessary).

 Most patients have some visual deficit.
 In mild cases, there can be spontaneous improvement to near-normal vision over a variable period of time.
 Visual acuity at presentation is a good indicator of final vision.
 If visual acuity is at least 20/40, visual acuity will likely remain good, occasionally near normal.
 If visual acuity is worse than 20/200, it will remain at that level or worsen in 80% of patients.
 Central retinal vein occlusions rarely recur.